CenturyLink (CTL) Q3 2017 Results - Earnings Call Transcript

 Glen F. Post - CenturyLink, Inc.

 On broadband, we – I don't have that right here is for the total we have on that.
-I know we've got the (44:44) to look at the objective here, with our top 25 markets where we're headed here is that we will have 90% with over 40 megabits in our top 25 markets.
+I know we've got the – trying to look at the objective here, with our top 25 markets where we're headed here is that we will have 90% with over 40 megabits in our top 25 markets.
 We only have 10% with less than 40 megabits by the end of 2019 or 2000 (sic) [2020] (45:02).
 I don't have the total here with we can give that with – Kristie will let you know what that amount is.
 Scott, I don't have it right here with me.

 Scott Goldman - Jefferies LLC